 • “We want to share information about our product.”

 • “We want more customers.”

-In our experience, these kinds of goals are too vague.
+This goal setting for your webinar is clearly too vague.
 The result of vague goals is that you also get an unclear outcome.
-As a result, you will have the impression that your webinar “did not work”.
+And as a result, you will get the impression that your webinar “did not work”.

 This is important to realize.
-A webinar is often part of a process or series of consecutive actions that focus on the eventual goal.
-For example, sales.
+A webinar is often part of a process or series of consecutive actions that focus on a goal: increase conversions and drive more sales.
 This is also called a “funnel” in the marketing world.

 Additional advantage: clarity for the organisation

 By mapping out the entire process in this way, you also ensure that it is clear to everyone within your own organisation what is going to happen.
 By far the most webinars have the goal that the viewers perform a certain action, but even if you want to transfer knowledge it can’t hurt at all to check if you have succeeded in your intention.

 Our advice: always make such a funnel yourself, even if it’s a scribble on the back of a beer mat.
 This will help you enormously to clarify what you are doing and contributes positively to the final result.
 But to achieve a final result you do need to organize a webinar yourself!
 So please do this, and with the Online Seminar Self Service option this is as easy is chips!